expressjs/compression/README.md

   - brotli
   - zopfli (for asynchronous compression of static assets only)

-In addition, if a response contains an ETag, `shrink-ray` will cache the compressed result for later requests and even re-compress it asynchronously at the highest possible compression (using zopfli for gzip and deflate and brotli quality 11 for brotli).
+In addition, if a response contains an ETag, `shrink-ray-current` will cache the compressed result for later requests and even re-compress it asynchronously at the highest possible compression (using zopfli for gzip and deflate and brotli quality 11 for brotli).
 This makes it possible to use the best possible compression